Oskis-Poskis/OpenTK-Template/README.md

 # OpenTK-Template
 ## A template for creating OpenTK projects
-### It saves the window position, size, title and wether it's maximized
+It saves the window position, size, title and wether it's maximized Working on a UI as well